Ferrari (NYSE:RACE) Updates FY 2022 Earnings Guidance

+The company also recently declared an annual dividend, which was paid on Friday, May 6th.
+Shareholders of record on Wednesday, April 20th were issued a $1.362 dividend.
+This represents a yield of 0.66%.
+The ex-dividend date of this dividend was Tuesday, April 19th.
+Ferrari’s dividend payout ratio is currently 27.26%.

-A number of institutional investors and hedge funds have recently bought and sold shares of RACE.
-Vanguard Group Inc. boosted its position in Ferrari by 3.7% during the first quarter.
-Vanguard Group Inc. now owns 4,242,136 shares of the company’s stock worth $925,168,000 after purchasing an additional 151,938 shares during the period.
-BlackRock Inc. boosted its position in Ferrari by 3.3% during the first quarter.
-BlackRock Inc. now owns 1,066,538 shares of the company’s stock worth $232,602,000 after purchasing an additional 33,643 shares during the period.
-Dimensional Fund Advisors LP boosted its position in Ferrari by 8.4% during the first quarter.
-Dimensional Fund Advisors LP now owns 67,953 shares of the company’s stock worth $14,820,000 after purchasing an additional 5,286 shares during the period.
-Invesco Ltd. boosted its position in Ferrari by 12.2% during the first quarter.
-Invesco Ltd. now owns 51,451 shares of the company’s stock worth $11,222,000 after purchasing an additional 5,579 shares during the period.
-Finally, Allianz Asset Management GmbH boosted its position in Ferrari by 6.8% during the first quarter.
-Allianz Asset Management GmbH now owns 50,329 shares of the company’s stock worth $10,976,000 after purchasing an additional 3,225 shares during the period.
-Institutional investors own 38.36% of the company’s stock.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Blair William & Co.
+IL grew its holdings in shares of Ferrari by 2.1% during the first quarter.
+Blair William & Co.
+IL now owns 3,112 shares of the company’s stock valued at $679,000 after buying an additional 65 shares during the last quarter.
+Compton Capital Management Inc. RI grew its holdings in shares of Ferrari by 16.7% during the first quarter.
+Compton Capital Management Inc. RI now owns 1,400 shares of the company’s stock valued at $305,000 after buying an additional 200 shares during the last quarter.
+Cetera Investment Advisers grew its holdings in shares of Ferrari by 9.2% during the first quarter.
+Cetera Investment Advisers now owns 2,556 shares of the company’s stock valued at $565,000 after buying an additional 215 shares during the last quarter.
+Raymond James Financial Services Advisors Inc. grew its holdings in shares of Ferrari by 5.6% during the first quarter.
+Raymond James Financial Services Advisors Inc. now owns 4,125 shares of the company’s stock valued at $900,000 after buying an additional 220 shares during the last quarter.
+Finally, First Trust Advisors LP grew its holdings in shares of Ferrari by 4.4% during the first quarter.
+First Trust Advisors LP now owns 6,120 shares of the company’s stock valued at $1,341,000 after buying an additional 258 shares during the last quarter.
+38.36% of the stock is currently owned by institutional investors and hedge funds.

 Ferrari N.V., through its subsidiaries, designs, engineers, produces, and sells luxury performance sports cars.
 The company offers sports, GT, and special series cars; limited edition hyper cars; one-off and track cars; and Icona cars.
 It also provides racing cars, and spare parts and engines, as well as after sales, repair, maintenance, and restoration services for cars.